-The following figure shows the SSE-050 Subsystem, with other IP, in an example design.
+The following figure shows the SSE-050 Subsystem for Embedded, with other IP, in an example design.

-Figure 2-1 SSE-050 Subsystem example design
+Figure 2-1 SSE-050 Subsystem for Embedded example design

-2.2.1 SSE-050 software
+2.2.1 Subsystem for Embedded software

-Application processor firmware, which is available separately, consists of the code required to boot the subsystem up to the point where the OS execution starts.
-Contact your ARM representative for details on the software and its location.
+Application processor firmware, which is available separately, consists of the code that is required to boot the subsystem up to the point where the OS execution starts.
+Contact your Arm representative for details on the software and its location.